svaani/survey_in_reactjs/README.md

 12. In a few places, naming convention has got some confusions.
 Underscore & hyphens are randomly used
 13. Redux is not used since firebase gives a pretty good state management queries
 14. localstorage could have been avoided
+15. React features could have been used even better.

 ### Details/Bonus